IvanLoke/websiteBlocker/README.md

 ### 2. Create service file in etc/systemd/system (optional)

-To have persistence blocking on startup, create service file in **etc/systemd/system**
+To have persistence blocking on startup, create a service file in **etc/systemd/system**

 - Create service file